Joe Saldana: Racing career

-He moved to Lincoln, Nebraska at an early age where he grew up and started his auto racing career.
-Joe's uncle, Orville Hoffman, along with Buck Fallstead, had modified stock cars and Joe was bit by the racing bug before he was old enough to drive.
+Saldana moved to Lincoln, Nebraska at an early age where he grew up and started his auto racing career.
+His uncle, Orville Hoffman, along with Buck Fallstead, had modified stock cars and Joe was bit by the racing bug before he was old enough to drive.
 In 1961 he bought his first car for $500 and he made his debut at Capital Beach Speedway in Lincoln.

 By 1964 "Lil' Joe" was winning features in his own creations and by 1967 he was ready to dominate.
-During the winter Joe and master car builder Don Brown constructed the Mechanical Rabbit roadsterstyle sprint car.
-After a few weeks early in the season sorting out the new car, which was one of three built and raced by Brown, Saldana and Greg Weld, Joe and his Rabbit went on a tear.
+During the winter, Saldana and master car builder Don Brown constructed the Mechanical Rabbit roadsterstyle sprint car.
+After a few weeks early in the season sorting out the new car, which was one of three built and raced by Brown, Saldana and Greg Weld, Saldana and his Rabbit went on a tear.
 He won many features, while finishing second in the Knoxville points to Bill Utz.
 He set a one-lap record at Knoxville, Iowa, during qualifying at the Knoxville Nationals with a 21.45 second lap.
-With the lap record in hand, Joe set out to put a Nationals win in his pocket as well.
+With the lap record in hand, Saldana set out to put a Nationals win in his pocket as well.
 Everything was going according to plan, with Joe leading easily, until a wheel came off with six laps left.
-He was able to scramble back to a 7th-place finish after replacing the errant rubber.
+He was able to scramble back to a seventh-place finish after replacing the errant rubber.

 Saldana got off to a rocky start in 1968, as he crashed his sleek roadster during the second night of racing at Knoxville on May 4.
-Joe injured his wrist in the accident and his Mechanical Rabbit suffered severe front end damage.
+Saldana injured his wrist in the accident and his Mechanical Rabbit suffered severe front end damage.
 By mid-June however "Little Joe" had the car back to full song, winning again on a regular basis.
 His early season crash no doubt cost him the Knoxville point championship, as he narrowly lost to Dick Sutcliffe.
-In the 1968 Knoxville Nationals, he finished 4th behind Ray Lee Goodwin, Jerry Blundy and Earl Wagner.
+In the 1968 Knoxville Nationals, he finished fourth behind Ray Lee Goodwin, Jerry Blundy and Earl Wagner.

 The year 1969 brought wins at Eagle and Knoxville and a Big Car Racing Association (BCRA) sprint win at Belleville, Kansas.
-At the Knoxville Nationals, Joe held on for a 6th-place finish with Kenny Gritz winning the race.
+At the Knoxville Nationals, Saldana held on for a sixth-place finish with Kenny Gritz winning the race.
 He was able to take the Knoxville season point battle down to the last night, but for the third year in a row, had to settle for second behind Bob Williams.